ghost171/shell/README.md

 How you can use it?
 -------------------
+to compile program you can use:

+    make -B shell
 To execute program you can enter "./shell" command.

+    ./shell
 To exit from this shell you can enter "exit" or "quit".
 1)You can execute any count of pipes with "|" symbol.
 2)You can execute redirection to left or right with command "<" or ">".